ANL-CEEESA/MIPLearn/src/docs/customization.md

 solver.add(LazyConstraintComponent(...))
 ```

-## Adjusting component aggresiveness
+## Adjusting component aggressiveness

 The aggressiveness of classification components (such as `PrimalSolutionComponent` and `LazyConstraintComponent`) can
 be adjusted through the `threshold` constructor argument.
 Internally, these components ask the ML models how confident
 they are on each prediction (through the `predict_proba` method in the sklearn API), and only take into account
 predictions which have probabilities above the threshold.
-Lowering a component's threshold increases its aggresiveness,
+Lowering a component's threshold increases its aggressiveness,
 while raising a component's threshold makes it more conservative.

 MIPLearn also includes `MinPrecisionThreshold`, a dynamic threshold which adjusts itself automatically during training